 Prices for the train from Bangkok to Kuala Lumpur or vice versa are pretty fixed, but click the search button below to get up to date prices.

 By far the best part of this journey is the train section and if you can afford a few extra dollars I highly recommend booking a lower berth in 2nd class even better, a first class lower berth.
 If you are on a super strict budget, the overnighter in 3rd class will be rough but you can make up for lost sleep on the reclining seats on the bus to Kuala Lumpur.

 In case you have any questions don't hesitate to send me a message on my Instagram account @traveltomtom.
-In total I have been to Thailand 17 times as of end of 2019, so Im sure I can help you out.
-I also wrote an island hopping Thailand guide, island hopping itineraries, a Koh Tao travel guide, top things to do in Bangkok and almost 50 more Thailand travel blogs.
+In total I have been to Thailand more than 20 times as of December 2023, so Im sure I can help you out.

-Enjoy the pictures and wanderlust vibes on my Instagram as Im trying to travel to every country in the world as of 2020!
+Enjoy the pictures and wanderlust vibes on my Instagram as Im trying to travel to every country in the world.